 • Local health centres (heilsugæslustöðvar, heilsugæslan).
-These provide general medical services (doctor's services) and also nursing, including home nursing and health care.
-They deal with minor accidents and sudden illnesses.
+These provide general medical services (doctor's services), nursing (including home nursing) and other health care.
+They deal with minor accidents and sudden illnesses, maternity care and infant and children care (vaccinations).
 They are the most important part of the healthcare services apart from the hospitals.